adelsmee/adelsmee.github.io/_posts/2015-09-30-team-job-hunt.md

 ---
 layout : post
 title : The Time We Looked For Work as a Software Development Team
 excerpt: After being laid off as a team we thought we'd try looking for work together.
-Here's how we did it, what happened.
+Here's how we did it and what happened.
 ---

 #### The Backstory